-In 2022, the Diocese has continued the implementation of a new strategic model set to be achieved by 2025.
+The school has continued to implement the strategic model set by the Diocese of Broken Bay in 2022 to be achieved by 2025.
 The strategic approach focuses on academic excellence with a particular focus on, quality English, Mathematics and Religious Education and community faith formation for mission.

-For St. Patrick's it has been a wonderful opportunity to prioritise and focus on the areas for school improvement that make a real difference.
+For St. Patrick's it continues to be a great opportunity to prioritise and focus on the areas for school improvement that make a real difference.
 The school has developed consistent school wide practices for teaching and assessing English and Mathematics and the collection and analysis of data to inform and improve learning and teaching.